 \subsection{Structure of the paper}

 The paper is organized as follows.
-In Section \ref{sec-adjoint-orbits} the notion of {\rm Ad}$_G$-real in the Lie algebra is introduced.
+In Section \ref{sec-adjoint-orbits}, the notion of {\rm Ad}$_G$-real in the Lie algebra is introduced.
 Relationship between {\rm Ad}$_G$-real and classical reality is established in Section \ref{sec-Ad-reality-vs-reality}.
-In Section \ref{sec-notation} we fix the notation and terminology and recall some background.
-Section \ref{sec-reality-ss-elts-complex-g} deals with the {\rm Ad}$_G$-real and strongly {\rm Ad}$_G$-real semi-simple elements in the complex simple Lie algebras of classical type.
+In Section \ref{sec-notation}, we fix some notation and recall some background.
 In Section \ref{sec-reality-nilpotent-elts-complex-g} {\rm Ad}$_G$-real and strongly {\rm Ad}$_G$-real nilpotent elements in complex simple classical Lie algebras are classified.
-Finally, in Section \ref{sec-reality-nilpotents--real-g} we have classified {\rm Ad}$_G$-real and strongly {\rm Ad}$_G$-real nilpotent elements in simple classical Lie algebras over $\R$.
+Finally, in Section \ref{sec-reality-nilpotents--real-g}, we have classified {\rm Ad}$_G$-real and strongly {\rm Ad}$_G$-real nilpotent elements in simple classical Lie algebras over $\R$.